Homebase Cash Out Terms of Service

 6.1 Overview of Cash Out Service

 Homebase provides advanced access to money based on your anticipated income (each, an “Advance”) as part of its “Cash Out Service.”
-Eligible users will be offered the opportunity to receive a free Advance of up to $250 to their Bank Account.
+Eligible users will be offered the opportunity to receive a free Advance to their Bank Account.
 You will not be eligible to receive an Advance in an amount that is greater than your anticipated income based on hours worked.
 You may log into the Service and request an Advance at any time.
 You must affirmatively choose to receive an Advance.
 All Advances are provided without any required fees.

 6.2 Instant Fees

-You may request that Homebase expedite disbursement of your Advance by paying an optional fee of $3.99 (the “Instant Fee”).
+You may request that Homebase expedite the disbursement of your Advance by paying an optional fee (the “Instant Fee”).
 While you can generally receive an Advance within three to four (3-4) business days depending on processing times, if you choose to pay the Instant Fee, the Advance should be delivered to you within 2 hours.
 The amount of the Instant Fee will be disclosed to you through the Service at the time you request an Advance.

 Advances are payable in one installment.
 We reserve the right to charge your Bank Account or debit card for Advance repayment any time on or after your regularly scheduled payday as indicated to you when you requested the Advance.
 However, Homebase warrants that it has no legal or contractual claim against you based on a failure to repay Advance funds, but Homebase may suspend your access to the Service.
 With respect to a failure to repay an Advance, Homebase warrants it will not engage in any debt collection activities, place the amount owed with or sell to a third party, or report you to a consumer reporting agency.
 Homebase does not waive any rights regarding fraudulent activity, and Homebase will pursue instances of fraud.